Professor of Hispanic Linguistics

 CUNY Graduate Center

 Laura Callahan is Professor of Hispanic Linguistics at The City College and Graduate Center, CUNY.
 She has also taught at San José State University, the University of California at Berkeley, and Michigan State University.
-She is co-organizer of the 25th Conference on Spanish in the United States/ 10th Conference on Spanish in Contact with Other Languages, to be held at CCNY in Spring 2015.
+She was co-organizer of the 25th Conference on Spanish in the United States/ 10th Conference on Spanish in Contact with Other Languages, held at CCNY March 26-29, 2015.

 This section was last updated on September 2, 2014.